 Our Supreme Court has addressed this issue in a post-conviction relief case.
 See Stevens v.
 State, 770 N.E.2d 739, 762 (Ind.
 2002).
 It noted that “near verbatim reproductions may appropriately justify cautious appellate scrutiny[.]”
 While an appellate review of verbatim orders may be appropriately cautious, it does not necessarily lead to the conclusion that a defendant did not receive a full, fair and unbiased adjudication in his case.
 Indeed, the appellate process itself is in place to ensure that a case is properly and fairly decided.

 Looking for a Hancock County criminal defense attorney that understands your criminal and appellate rights?
 Contact the attorneys at Keffer Hirschauer LLP today if you have questions or believe your constitutional or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.